-CAD geometries are stored as B-splines etc. These are curves that are used to represent the exact geometry.
-Further on, for simulations, these CAD geometries are discretized using FEM meshes.
-There has been a whole new field, called Isogeometric analysis, that has emerged in the recent decade, where FEM or CFD simulation is done using the actual CAD geometry and eliminating the entire meshing process.
-However, this is still nascent and is something to look forward to in two decades from now.
+CAD geometries are stored as B-splines, etc. These are curves that are used to represent the exact geometry.
+Later in the simulation process, these CAD geometries are discretized using FEM meshes.
+A whole new field called isogeometric analysis has developed in the last decade, where FEM or CFD simulation is done using the actual CAD geometry and eliminating the entire meshing process.
+However, this is still nascent and is something to look forward to in decades to come.

-One of the prominent questions to ask is if the mesh fits well with the geometry.
-In general, second-order meshes can replicate curved geometries and thus more suitable than linear elements, for accurate meshing.
-In addition, the distortion of elements can also reduce the mesh quality substantially and hence the accuracy of the obtained solutions.
+One of the prominent questions to ask is if whether the mesh fits well with the geometry.
+In general, second-order meshes can replicate curved geometries, thus they are more suitable for accurate meshing than linear elements.
+In addition, the distortion of elements can also reduce the mesh quality substantially, which also affects the accuracy of the obtained solutions.
 Some tips for meshing in FEM can be found in the article “How to Mesh your CAD Model for Structural Analysis (FEA)“.

 The second aspect of consideration is regarding mesh independence.
-Both FEA and CFD simulation require accurate meshing and by default are mesh dependent.
+Both FEA and CFD simulation require accurate meshing and are, by default, mesh dependent.
 However, meshing is an approximation of the actual model into a discretized finite model.
-Thus, complete mesh independency is never possible.
+Thus, complete mesh independence is never possible.
 However, it is important to check mesh convergence of the results.
-This implies, doubling the mesh density and check for changes in the results.
-It is pertinent to remember here that nodal degrees of freedom (like displacements, temperature etc in FEM and velocities, pressures in CFD) will always have converged.
-However, the post-processing quantities like strains and stresses that do not converge.
-This is especially true in the presence of singularities!
-Check the latest article on SimScale blog, titled “Mesh size influence on the mechanical stress concentration” regarding FEM in the presence of singularities.
+This requires doubling the mesh density and checking for changes in the results.
+It is pertinent to remember here that nodal degrees of freedom (like displacements, temperature, etc. in FEM and velocities and pressures in CFD) will always have converged.
+However, the post-processing quantities like strains and stresses do not converge.
+This is especially true in the presence of singularities.
+Check the latest article on the SimScale blog titled “Mesh size influence on the mechanical stress concentration” for more information on regarding FEM in the presence of singularities.

-Further on, the type of element used again influences the result.
-This is an aspect where the developer can help the designer to find suitable solutions.
-For example most linear elements demonstrate volumetric locking effects when used in problems involving compressibility (like rubber materials, plasticity etc).
+Later in the process, the type of element used will again influence the result.
+The developer can help the designer to find suitable solutions in relation to this particular aspect.
+For example, most linear elements demonstrate volumetric locking effects when used in problems involving compressibility (like rubber materials, plasticity, etc.).
 Similarly, using solid elements in thin structures can lead to shear locking.
-Solutions to these problems are available through the usage of different types of elements and it is necessary for the designer to understand the right usage for improved accuracy.
+Solutions to these problems are available through the use of different types of elements, and it is necessary for the designer to understand the right usage for their problem to improve simulation accuracy.

-Boundary conditions that replicate the right loading conditions and material models that represent the actual behavior as provided by the customer is definitely an aspect that is necessary to ensuring realistic simulation results.
+Boundary conditions that replicate the right loading conditions and material models that represent the actual behavior—as provided by the customer—are definitely aspects that are necessary to ensure realistic simulation results.
 Understanding the entire workflow and its requirements can go hand-in-glove to creating realistic simulations.
-A simple sample can be found in the article “CFD workflow quick guide: How to set up a fluid dynamics simulation“.
+A simple sample can be found in the article “CFD Workflow Guide: How to Set Up a Fluid Dynamics Analysis“.

 Finally, the developer—the person doing the dirty work of developing these algorithms!
-Most problems representing reality are nonlinear in nature and hence convergence of developed algorithms play a pivotal role.
+Most problems representing reality are nonlinear in nature, hence the convergence of developed algorithms play a pivotal role.

 The developer needs to work on algorithms that are robust in nature and, where necessary, add appropriate error messages that the designer and customer can comprehend.
-Most commercial software, unlike SimScale, do not allow the designer to meddle with the convergence thresholds.
+Unlike SimScale, most commercial software does not allow the designer to meddle with the convergence thresholds.
 Suitable “caution” boxes need to be added such that the precautions can be exercised by the designer.

-What does the future look like for FEA and CFD Simulation?
+How Does the Future Look Like for FEA and CFD Simulation?

-Further on, as concepts like machine learning are becoming more common, it is not far ahead when the computer programs can guess what the user is trying to do and automatically suggest caution.
-Another aspect that has recently been kicking dust is automation where the designer tells the program the problem of interest and the computer sets up the simulation environment completely and even on the fly!
+As we advance, concepts like machine learning are becoming more and more common.
+In the near future, we will have computer programs that can guess what the user is trying to do and automatically suggest caution.
+Another aspect that has recently been kicking dust is automation, where the designer tells the program the problem of interest and the computer sets up the simulation environment completely—even on the fly!

-Judging the accuracy of the simulation, eventually necessitates that everyone in the chain understands some basic aspects to judge if the results are realistic of just a pretty picture.
-A recent SimScale article “When is it just a pretty picture?” provides a small glimpse into the post-processing world for FEA.
+Judging the accuracy of the simulation eventually necessitates that everyone in the chain understands some basic aspects to judge if the results are realistic or just a pretty picture.
+A recent SimScale article “When Is It Just a Pretty Picture?” provides a small glimpse into the post-processing world for FEA.

 There exists great potential that is yet to be tapped completely.
 Caution and judgment are necessary at each step to ensure the accuracy of the results and a realistic FEA or CFD simulation!